If You Write, You Belong Here

 Weekly Tutoring Appointment

-Call 667-3642 or stop by the center after 9:30 a.m. to sign in for an available 25-minute same day tutoring session.
-Same-day Tutoring is provided on a first come, first served basis.
+Call 667-3642 or stop by the center in LX14 after 9:30 a.m. to sign in for an available 25-minute same-day tutoring session.
+Same-day Tutoring is provided on a first-come, first-served basis.
 You may request one session per day, up to two per week.
 See left-hand column for the current term's hours.

-You can now get writing help online.
-The Online Writing Center will work collaboratively with students to help them develop their writing.
+You now can get writing help online.
+Online writing tutors will collaborate with students to help them develop their writing.
 We also offer online tutoring to help students prepare for the WPST.
-Go to our Online Tutoring Application to request an online tutor.
+Go to our Online Tutoring Application to Request an online tutor.
 Offered Fall and Spring terms.

-Need to prepare for an upcoming WPST?
 During a WPST tutoring session, the tutor will help the writer learn to decipher prompts and understand the WPST scoring guide.
 Tutors may also review an essay the writer has written to a WPST prompt and provide suggestions for revision.
 We offer WPST Review Workshops each term for students who are preparing to take the WPST for the first time.
 Register for the Reveiw Workshops at the WPST office.

-Students enrolled in ESL 1000, ESL 1005, or ESL 2000 will attend a one-on-one tutoring session once per week as part of the course’s requirements.
+Students enrolled in ESL 1000 will attend a weekly one-on-one tutoring session as part of their ESL course requirement.
 The Writing Center also offers specialized ESL tutoring to students not enrolled in ESL courses.
 Go to StanTutor to set up a weekly appointment and select ESL 1000 under the course option.